 Multiple sclerosis (MS) is a chronic, autoimmune disorder of the central nervous system characterized by an inflammatory cascade of demyelination and axonal loss, which results in neurologic damage.
-The exact cause of MS is unknown, but genetic, environmental, and lifestyle factors may contribute to the development of the disease, and recent evidence suggests a link with Epstein-Barr virus infection.
-MS affects more than 900,000 people in the United States (US).
-Women are affected almost three times more than men, and there are racial/ethnic differences in MS prevalence.
-In the US, African Americans are at higher risk of both developing MS and having poorer outcomes compared with Whites Americans.
-The total annual economic burden of MS in the US is estimated to be \$85 billion, with direct medical costs accounting for more than \$63 billion.
+The exact cause of MS is unknown, but genetic, environmental, and lifestyle factors may contribute to the development of the disease, and recent evidence suggests a link with Epstein-Barr virus infection.^{5,6} MS affects more than 900,000 people in the United States (US).7 Women are affected almost three times more than men, and there are racial/ethnic differences in MS prevalence.8 In the US, African Americans are at higher risk of both developing MS and having poorer outcomes compared with White Americans.^{8,9} Hispanics born in the US also appear to develop MS earlier than non-Hispanic Whites and Hispanics living outside of the US.10 The total annual economic burden of MS in the US is estimated to be \$85 billion, with direct medical costs accounting for more than \$63 billion.2

 Symptoms of MS most commonly appear in the third decade of life, with symptoms correlating to areas of demyelination in the central nervous system.
-For example, demyelination of the optic nerve results in vision changes and eye pain (optic neuritis) and lesions in the spinal cord can lead to weakness, impaired sensation, and ataxia (partial myelitis).
-Fatigue, pain, spasticity in muscles, balance problems, bowel and bladder dysfunction, insomnia, depression, and impaired memory and concentration are also possible symptoms.
-Diagnosis of MS is based on the 2017 Revised McDonald Criteria, which involves a combination of clinical findings, imaging, and laboratory data, and requires the demonstration of MS disease characteristics in space (i.e., presence of lesions in distinct locations in the central nervous system) and time (development of new lesions over time).
+For example, demyelination of the optic nerve results in vision changes and eye pain (optic neuritis) and lesions in the spinal cord can lead to weakness, impaired sensation, and ataxia (partial myelitis).5 Fatigue, pain, spasticity in muscles, balance problems, bowel and bladder dysfunction, insomnia, depression, and impaired memory and concentration are also possible symptoms.11 Diagnosis of MS is based on the 2017 Revised McDonald Criteria, which involves a combination of clinical findings, imaging, and laboratory data, and requires the demonstration of MS disease characteristics in space (i.e., presence of lesions in distinct locations in the central nervous system) and time (development of new lesions over time).12

 Relapsing forms of MS are the most common form of MS and include relapsing-remitting MS (RRMS), a subgroup secondary-progressive MS (SPMS), smaller subgroup of primary-progressive MS (PPMS) and, by older diagnostic criteria, clinically isolated syndrome.
 Within relapsing forms of MS, RRMS-characterized by periodic relapses with complete or near recovery-is most common, affecting 85% of people.
-Disability accumulates over time with the median time for the need of a walking aid being approximately 20 years in untreated people with MS. Black Americans with MS may have poorer disease outcomes, possibly due to both differences in disease characteristics and disparities in access to treatment.
-Additionally, approximately 20% of people with RRMS may develop progressive neurological decline and transition to SPMS around 15 to 20 years after diagnosis.
-Life expectancy in people with MS is approximately seven years shorter than average, with people with RRMS living longer than those with other forms of MS.
+Disability accumulates over time with the median time for the need of a walking aid being approximately 20 years in untreated people with MS.1 Black Americans with MS may have poorer disease outcomes, possibly due to both differences in disease characteristics and disparities in access to treatment.^{13,14} Additionally, approximately 50-60% of untreated people with RRMS develop progressive neurological decline and transition to SPMS around 20 years after diagnosis.^{15,16} Life expectancy in people with MS is approximately seven years shorter than average, with people with RRMS living longer than those with other forms of MS.17 and management of comorbidities such as depression is particularly important, as comorbidities can impact disease outcomes.18 Additionally, medications to manage symptoms such as bladder dysfunction, pain, and spasticity are often required in addition to DMTs to improve quality of life.

 Treatment of MS is focused on preventing relapses, disease progression, and worsening of disability.
-Comprehensive treatment of MS includes both supportive treatment, including symptom control, psychological support, management of comorbidities, lifestyle interventions, and rehabilitation, and disease-modifying therapies (DMTs) that reduce neuroinflammation.
-Diagnosis and management of comorbidities such as depression is particularly important, as comorbidities can impact disease outcomes.
-Additionally, medications to manage symptoms such as bladder dysfunction, pain, and spasticity are often required in addition to DMTs to improve quality of life.
+Comprehensive treatment of MS includes both supportive treatments, including symptom control, psychological support, management of comorbidities, lifestyle interventions, and rehabilitation, and disease-modifying therapies (DMTs) that reduce neuroinflammation.
+Diagnosis